MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

 # [Azure CLI](#tab/cli)

-These settings are configured in the `forecasting` section of the job YAML:
+These settings are configured in the `forecasting` section of the job YAML configuration:

 ```yml
 $schema: https://azuremlsdk2.blob.core.windows.net/preview/0.0.1/autoMLJob.schema.json